Exponential decay of the critical points in a discrete model of polyacetylene: Critical points for the infinite SSH model, and main result

 the configuration $\bt$ is a critical point if

 \end{definition}

 We implicitly used that $\Gamma$ is symmetric and real-valued.
-With this definition, the dimerized configuration $\bt^+$ is a homoclinic critical point.
-The kink state constructed in~\cite{GarSer12} is a heteroclinic critical point.
+With this definition, the kink state constructed in~\cite{GarSer12} is a heteroclinic critical point (see Figure~\ref{fig:kink}).
 Now we can provide our main result, which states that all homoclinic or heteroclinic critical points of $\cF_\bt$ converge exponentially fast to $\bt^+$ at $+\infty$.